-- a.
-If the Commission, in its discretion, finds it is not possible to eliminate the unlawful practices by persuasion, conference or conciliation, the Commission shall cause to be issued and served a written notice, together with a copy of the complaint, which informs the respondent that the respondent must answer the charges of such complaint at a hearing before the Commission at a time and place to be specified in such notice. - b.
-The Commission may designate one or more of its members to preside at such a hearing or it may, at its election, conduct such hearing en banc. - c.
-At the public hearing, the case in support of the complaint shall be presented to the Commission by pro bono counsel, by Commission staff or by the Borough Solicitor's office.
+- A. If the Commission, in its discretion, finds it is not possible to eliminate the unlawful practices by persuasion, conference or conciliation, the Commission shall cause to be issued and served a written notice, together with a copy of the complaint, which informs the respondent that the respondent must answer the charges of such complaint at a hearing before the Commission at a time and place to be specified in such notice. - B. The Commission may designate one or more of its members to preside at such a hearing or it may, at its election, conduct such hearing en banc. - C. At the public hearing, the case in support of the complaint shall be presented to the Commission by pro bono counsel, by Commission staff or by the Borough Solicitor's office.
 The case in support of the complaint may instead be presented by the complainant's attorney, if the complainant is represented.
 Both the complainant and the respondent may appear at the hearing with or without counsel and provide testimony.
 In addition, both the complainant and the respondent may introduce the testimony of additional witnesses and may submit documentary evidence.
 The Commission and the parties shall not be bound by the strict rules of evidence at the hearing. - 11.
-Expanded procedures: findings.
-If upon all the evidence at the hearing the Commission shall find that a respondent has engaged in or is engaging in any unlawful discriminatory practice as defined in this chapter, the Commission shall state its findings of fact and shall issue and cause to be served on such respondent an order requiring such respondent to cease and desist from such unlawful discriminatory practice and to take such additional action as the Commission deems appropriate.
+Expanded Procedures: Findings.
+If upon all the evidence at the hearing the Commission shall find that a respondent has engaged in or is engaging in any unlawful discriminatory practice as defined in this Ordinance, the Commission shall state its findings of fact and shall issue and cause to be served on such respondent an order requiring such respondent to cease and desist from such unlawful discriminatory practice and to take such additional action as the Commission deems appropriate.
 The Commission shall have the authority to order any remedies available to the Pennsylvania Human Relations Commission under the Pennsylvania Human Relations Act. - 12.
-Expanded procedures: finding of no discrimination.
+Expanded Procedures: Finding of No Discrimination.
 If upon all the evidence the Commission shall find that a respondent has not engaged in any unlawful discriminatory practice, the Commission shall state its findings of fact and shall issue and cause to be served on the parties an order dismissing the complaint as to such respondent.

-§ 363 Private Right of Action and Nonlimitation of Remedies.
+§ 97.7.
+Private Right of Action and Nonlimitation of Remedies.

-- 1. Any person(s) aggrieved by a violation of this chapter shall have a right of action in the Bucks County Court of Common Pleas or any other court of competent jurisdiction and may recover for each violation the following remedies: - a.
-Back pay, front pay and other actual damages, as those remedies are defined in the Pennsylvania Human Relations Act and case law interpreting the same; - b.
-Emotional distress damages; - c.
-Exemplary damages; - d.
-Reasonable attorney's fees and court costs; and e.
-Such other relief, including injunctive relief, as the court may deem appropriate.
+1. Any person(s) aggrieved by a violation of this Ordinance shall have a right of action in the Bucks County Court of Common Pleas or any other court of competent jurisdiction and may recover for each violation the following remedies: